 The Disability Resource Center acts in collaboration with other organizations such as the Massachusetts Statewide Independent Living Council and the other ten MA Independent Living Centers to eliminate barriers to full social participation by individuals with disabilities.
 Advocacy may take any one of several forms including technical assistance on laws and regulations to other service organizations, or education of elected and appointed local and state officials on rights and benefits of participation by persons with disabilities.

-The Disability Resource Center All People Accessible Business (APAB) Project offers businesses guidance to become more accessible and reach a broader customer base.
-Businesses that are designated as All People Accessible Businesses will be recognized and promoted by the DRC to the disability community and beyond.
+The Disability Resource Centers' Accessible Business for All People (ABAP) Project offers businesses guidance to become more accessible and reach a broader customer base.
+Businesses that are designated as Accessible Business for All People will be recognized and promoted by the DRC to the disability community and beyond.

 The Community Access Advocacy Team (CAAT) of the Disability Resource Center is a volunteer group of peers advocating for positive social change, the elimination of discriminatory barriers, and the creation of a supportive and fully accessible community environment.